 We begin by discussing the tribal exhaustion doctrine involved in this case. “[W]hen a federal court has subject-matter jurisdiction over a claim arising in Indian country over which a tribal forum has colorable jurisdiction, principles of comity and the federal policy of promoting tribal self-government generally require that the plaintiff fully exhaust tribal remedies before proceeding in federal court.”
 Restatement of the Law of Am.
 Indians § 59 cmt. a (Am.
 Law Inst., Proposed Final Draft 2021).slip op. at 14.

 Maybe a little more Restatement. . . .

 Post–Santa Clara Pueblo, federal review has been limited to habeas, leaving tribal courts to adjudicate any other civil rights claims.
 See Restatement of the Law of Am.
 Indians § 16 cmt. a (“With the exception of actions for habeas corpus relief [under § 1303, ICRA’s civil rights] guarantees are enforceable exclusively in tribal courts and other tribal fora.”).slip op. at 21.

 Tribal exhaustion doctrine exists to preserve tribal sovereignty and prevent the federal courts from running roughshod over tribal legal systems.
 See Norton, 862 F.3d at 1243; Restatement of the Law of Am.
 Indians § 28 cmt. a (“[A]djudication of matters impairing reservation affairs by any nontribal court . . . infringes upon tribal law-making authority, because tribal courts are best qualified to interpret and apply tribal law.”).Slip op. at 34.

-Here are the materials so far in Ute Indian Tribe v.
-McKee (D. Utah):
+Here are the new materials in the long-running Becker v.
+Ute Indian Tribe of the Uintah and Ouray Reservation (D. Utah):